-The church at ancient Philadelphia was apparently neither large nor had great influence, but it was pure, holy and faithful to God’s Word.
-The Philadelphia period of church history, with its devoted attention to the scriptures, especially the prophecies of Daniel and of the Revelation, and to personal victory over sin, represented a faithful and pure church of God.
+The church at ancient Philadelphia was not large and it didn’t have great influence.
+However, it was pure, holy and faithful to God’s Word.
+The members of the church of Philadelphia devoted themselves to the study of scriptures, especially the prophecies of Daniel and of the Revelation.
+In addition, The members experienced personal victory over sin.
+Thus, the church was faithful and pure before God.

-When the historical application is made, the message to Philadelphia applies to the different movements of Protestantism during the end of the 18th century and the first half of the 19th.
-This church’s main goal was to formulate a living and personal faith in the Lord Jesus Christ represented by the fruits of the Spirit in the life of its members.
+The Philadelphia church applies to the different movements of Protestantism during the end of the 18th century and the first half of the 19th.
+This church’s main goal was to create a living and personal faith in the Lord Jesus Christ which was evident by the fruits of the Spirit in the life of its members.

-The great evangelical and advent movements in Europe and the United States rekindled the spirit of brotherly love and stressed practical godliness in contrast with the empty forms of religion.
-Revived faith in the saving grace of Christ and in the nearness of His return resulted in a deeper spirit of Christian practical godliness and loving fellowship between the brothers than the church had experienced since the early days of the Reformation.
+The great evangelical and advent movements in Europe and the United States rekindled the spirit of Philadelphia or brotherly love.
+They stressed practical godliness in contrast with the empty forms of religion.
+They revived their faith in the saving grace of Christ and in the nearness of His return.
+Their actions showed a deeper spirit of Christian practical godliness and loving fellowship between the brothers.
+The church showed more love than they ever experienced since the early days of the Reformation.

 In His service,